-The background spatial PDF is a function of Dec, $\delta_i$, as distribution with respect to right ascension (RA) is nearly isotropic because IceCube locates at the South Pole.
-We use the same sliding-window method as in Ref.~\cite{Zhou:2021rhl} to calculate the background spatial PDF.
+The background spatial PDF is a function of Dec, $\delta_i$, as distribution with respect to right ascension (RA) is nearly isotropic, because IceCube is located at the South Pole.
+We use the same sliding window method as in Ref.~\cite{Zhou:2021rhl} to calculate the background spatial PDF.
 We normalize the background spatial PDF over a Dec from $-10^\circ$ to $90^\circ$, matching the data used in our analysis.
 The results can be found in Fig.~2 of Ref.~\cite{Zhou:2021rhl}.

 The signal energy PDF of an event in sample $k$ can be calculated by